Mitigating Diffusion Model Hallucinations with Dynamic Guidance: Experiments

 Hallucinations in large-scale image benchmarks span a vast range of classes, objects, and scenes, making them nearly impossible to precisely define, let alone detect.
 With this in mind, we choose ImageNet1k generation as a large-scale benchmark to evaluate our approach.
 In this setting, hallucinations cannot be strictly defined, so we rely on proxy metrics: precision, recall \citep{precisionrecall}, and Inception Score \citep{inceptionscore}.
 Precision measures the fraction of generated samples that fall inside the support of the estimated real data distribution.
 We argue that higher precision reflects fewer hallucinations, since hallucinations correspond to samples outside the \textit{true} data distribution.
 Inception Score is maximized when generated images clearly belong to some class (they are low-entropy, high-confidence predictions for the classifier) and diverse (labels evenly distributed).
 When generating samples, conditioning and initial noise are often mismatched \citep{li2025enhancing} and images fail to correspond to any valid class, visually resembling hallucinations (Figure~\ref{fig:imagenet}).
 A large presence of such samples reduces the classifier’s confidence and consequently hurts both the Inception Score and Precision.

 In our experiments, we evaluate precision and recall using both the Inception \citep{inception} and CLIP \citep{clip} models and Inception Score.
-We adopt the pretrained diffusion model and classifier from \citet{dhariwal2021cg} and compare three settings: unguided generation, classifier guidance with varying guidance scales, and Dynamic Guidance with the same scales.
-The results, summarized in Table~\ref{table:imagenet}, show that Dynamic Guidance consistently outperforms classifier guidance across all settings.
-Notably, in the best setting, it achieves precision and Inception Score gains of 8 and 5 points, respectively, while maintaining diversity; recall is not significantly reduced and the Inception Score is the highest overall.
-This trend holds across different metrics; we also measure FID with both Inception and CLIP and report the results in Table~\ref{fid_table} of appendix Section~\ref{fid}.
-In Appendix Figures~\ref{fig:norm_llama}, \ref{fig:norm_random}, we show how `static' classifier guidance tends to overshoot in cases where the selected condition does not align with the initial noise sample.
+We adopt the pretrained diffusion model and classifier from \citet{dhariwal2021cg} and compare three settings: unguided generation, Classifier Guidance (CG) with varying guidance scales, and Dynamic Guidance (DG) with the same scales.
+The results, summarized in Table~\ref{table:imagenet}, show that Dynamic Guidance consistently outperforms Classifier Guidance across all settings (Figure~\ref{fig:imagenet_results}).
+Notably, in the best setting, it achieves precision and Inception Score gains of 8 and 5 points, respectively, while maintaining diversity; recall is not significantly reduced, and the Inception Score is the highest overall.
+This trend holds across different metrics; we also measure FID with both Inception and CLIP and generative density and coverage \citep{naeem2020reliable} and report the results in Tables~\ref{fid_table} and~\ref{table:imagenet_density_coverage} of Appendix Section~\ref{fid}.
+In Appendix Figures~\ref{fig:norm_llama}, \ref{fig:norm_random}, we show how `static' CG tends to overshoot in cases where the selected label does not align with the initial noise sample.